SlimeVR/SlimeVR-Docs-Site/common-issues.md

 Make sure that when you turn on your tracker, it's lying on a flat surface.
 The sensors need to calibrate for 10-20 seconds in a stable environment.

+## My feet sink into the floor / I'm sliding a lot

+This will be due to either your physical or bone length set up.
+Try:

+- Running autobone again
+- Try other suggested mounting points
+- Adjust your bone lengths manually following the [step shown here](body-config.md#configuring-body-proportions-in-vr)

 ## Trackers are moving in the wrong direction when I move

 You may have specified a wrong `IMU_ROTATION` value in your `defines.h` file.
 Take note of which trackers are the issue and refer to the [configuring the SlimeVR firmware page](configuring-project.md#adjust-board-rotation) to get the board's rotation right.